denydavy/blackJack/README.md

 blackJack
 =========

-Coursera's week 6 mini project
+Week 6 mini project for "An Introduction to interactive programming in Python" course on